Basil Mint

 When does it flower?
 Basil Mint flowers over late summer.

-Top care tips: Prune back after flowering and divide late in the year.
-Keep this variety contained!
+Top care tips: Prune back after flowering, keep contained!